MWGiel/hack-and-snack-Cybersecurity-notes-/notes/CWES_HTB_Notes/XSS.md

 We can start the server below to practice on a web page vulnerable to a Reflected XSS vulnerability.
 It is a similar To-Do List app to the one we practiced with in the previous section.

 ---
-Let's go back to our Stored XSS exercise and use it as a basis for our attack.
-You can go back to the Stored XSS section to spawn the server and follow the next steps.

 To change a web page's background, we can choose a certain color or use an image.
 We will use a color as our background since most defacing attacks use a dark color for the background.
 To do so, we can use the following payload:
 > <script>document.body.style.background = "#141d2b"</script>